CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_running_demo.md

 specified `rlaunch singleshot` in our queue adapter- this will run each task once per job.
 However we need to launch 3 jobs, one for each task.
 For this reason we use `qlaunch rapidfire` to automatically launch our whole workflow. `rapidfile` will keep launching jobs until there are no more pending FireWorks in the database.

+We add the `-m 2` flag to limit the number of jobs FireWorks has submitted to the queue to 2.
+This restriction may not be necessary depending on the type of account used (normal vs training account) and the type of queue used (regular vs debug).

 ```
 lpad reset
 lpad add fw_diabetes_ht.yaml
-qlaunch rapidfire
+qlaunch rapidfire -m 2
 ```

 ```